 Some other things to consider:

-The most important thing to keep in mind when searching for these moments is that element of growth, understanding and transformation.
-The event, accomplishment or realization you discuss should be something that helped you understand the world around you through a different, more mature lens.
+The most important thing to keep in mind when searching for these moments is the element of growth, understanding, and transformation.
+The event, accomplishment, or realization you discuss should be something that helped you understand the world around you through a different, more mature lens.
 And, as with Prompt #4, be sure to answer all parts of the question.

-College, one could argue, is largely about the pursuit of knowledge – so you can imagine it would be quite appealing for an admissions officer to have a meter for your level of self-motivated learning along with a better understanding of how and why you choose to pay attention to the things that intrigue you.
-This is a full-on peek into your brain – how you process information, how you seek out new sources of content and inspiration.
+College, one could argue, is largely about the pursuit of knowledge, so you can imagine it would be quite appealing for an admissions officer to have a meter for your level of self-motivated learning, along with a better understanding of how and why you choose to pay attention to the things that intrigue you.
+This is a full-on peek into your brain: how you process information, how you seek out new sources of content and inspiration.
 How resourceful are you when your curiosity is piqued to the fullest?
-The answer to the prompt should also reveal something to admissions about the breadth or depth of your interests.
+The answer to this prompt should also reveal something to admissions about the breadth or depth of your interests.
 For example, if you’re interested in studying astrophysics, you might choose to discuss a concept that shows how far your exploration of the sciences truly reaches.
 How consumed are you by this passion you are choosing to pursue academically?

 Some key questions to consider: